luscala/ngFor2Days/README.md

 It's a small set of notes for a two-days crash course on Angular.
 The example project can be [edited on StackBlitz ⚡️](https://stackblitz.com/edit/ngfor2days).

+## Prerequisites

+Angular is build in TypeScript.
+Give it a quick look before proceeding.

 ## Intro

 1. Navigate to [angular.io](https://angular.io/), just to present the argument.